hashicorp/terraform-provider-tfe/website/docs/r/policy_set.html.markdown

   cloning the VCS repository.
 Defaults to `false`.
 * `oauth_token_id` - (Required) Token ID of the VCS Connection (OAuth Connection Token) to use.
+* `tags_regex` - (Optional) A regular expression used to trigger a Workspace run for matching Git tags.

 ## Attributes Reference